wiremock/wiremock.org/_site/docs/webhooks-and-callbacks.md

 ## Enabling webhooks

-Prior to WireMock 3.1.0, webhooks were provided using an extension and needed to be explicitly enabled.
+Prior to WireMock 3.1.0 webhooks were provided via an extension and needed to be explicitly enabled.
 See [the 2.x docs](https://wiremock.org/2.x/docs/webhooks-and-callbacks/) for details on how to do this.

 From version 3.1.0 the webhooks extension is part of WireMock's core and enabled by default.